New York, New York (game)

 New York, New York is a board game published in 1989 by F.X.
 Schmid.

 Contents

-New York, New York is a game in which players construct the complete New York City skyline using numbered rectangular tiles.
+New York, New York is a game in which players build the New York City skyline using rectangular tiles with numbers on them.

 Reception

 Brian Walker reviewed New York, New York for Games International magazine, and gave it 4 stars out of 5, and stated that "If you're a card player, buy this game.
 If you're not a card player, still buy this game.
 New York, New York.
 They were right."